sonic-net/SONiC/doc/layer2-forwarding-enhancements/SONiC Layer 2 Forwarding Enhancements HLD.md

 3. Configuration CLI for FDB aging time.
 	- The FDB aging time should be configurable in hardware to a desired value from CLI.
 	- There should be an option to disable aging by setting the aging time to 0.
-	- The default FDB aging time should be set to 0.
-User has option to set desired value in default config file.
+	- The default FDB aging time should be set to 600 seconds.

 4. Configuration CLI for Static FDB entry.
 	- A Static FDB entry should be configurable in hardware from CLI.